anpham6/squared-functions/README.md

 }
 ```

 JS and CSS files can be bundled together with the "saveAs" or "exportAs" action.
-Multiple transformations per asset can be chained using the "+" symbol.
-Whitespace can be used between anything for readability.
+Multiple transformations per bundle can be chained using the "+" symbol.

 ```javascript